FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 #[proc_macro_attribute]
 pub fn plugin_helper(_attr: TokenStream, tokens: TokenStream) -> TokenStream {
+    // convert the TokenStream into proc_macro2::TokenStream
     let tokens2 = proc_macro2::TokenStream::from(tokens);
-    let parse2 = syn::parse2::<SynItem>(tokens2).expect("Failed to parse tokens");
+    // parse the TokenStream into a syn::Item let parse2 = syn::parse2::<SynItem>(tokens2).expect("Failed to parse tokens");
+    // Check if it is a function
+    // if not panic
     match parse2 {
         SynItem::Fn(func) => handle_func(func),
         _ => panic!("Only functions are currently supported")